-In a tragic accident, a train mowed down Dussehra revellers gathered close to the tracks near Amritsar.
-At least 60 people are feared dead.
+In a tragic accident, a train mowed down Dussehra revellers gathered close to railway tracks near Amritsar.
+At least 60 people were feared dead.
 Soon after, videos of the disaster shot by several eyewitnesses were picked up by news organisations, including Asian News International (ANI).
 Subsequently, ANI also put out an eyewitness’ statement that blamed the Congress for the incident.
 This tweet was posted at 8:39 PM on October 19.

 #WATCH Eyewitness at #Amritsar accident site says, “Congress had organised Dussehra celebrations here without permission.
 Navjot Singh Sidhu’s wife was the chief guest at the celebrations and she continued to give a speech as people were struck down by the train.” pic.twitter.com/rcsxbVxiB9

 At 11:49 PM, it was pointed out that the ‘eyewitness’ quoted by ANI was a spokesperson of BJP Punjab and former president of Bharatiya Janata Yuva Morcha (BJYM).
 At 12:36 AM, ANI tweeted a ‘correction’, clarifying that the ‘eyewitness’ was BJP leader Rajesh Honey.

 — ANI (@ANI) October 19, 2018

 What’s noteworthy is that after 14 hours of ANI’s clarification, only 463 users retweeted it and 769 people liked it.
 Contrastingly, its earlier tweet drew over 5,000 likes and retweets.
 The damage was already done.

 ‘Eyewitness’ himself claims to have reached the spot after 20 minutes